dmitrenko-v/department_app/README.md

-# department_app
+# Department app
-This is web application for managing departments and employees
+The main goal of this project is to create a web application for managing departments and employees